smutt/draft-dns-search-lists/README.md

 # [2.3.](#rfc.section.2.3) Querying unqualified single-label domain names

 Unqualified single label domain names MUST NOT be queried directly.
-When a user enters a single label name into an application, that name may be subject to search list processing if a search list is specified, but must never be queried in the DNS in its original single-label form.
+When a user enters a single label name into an application, that name MUST be subject to search list processing if a search list is specified, and MUST NOT be queried in the DNS in its original single-label form.

+# [2.4.](#rfc.section.2.4) Querying multi-label domain names

+Multi-label domain names MAY be subject to search list processing if a search list is specified.
+Multi-label domain names MUST NOT be subject to search list processing if their right most character is a dot(".").

 # [3.](#rfc.section.3) Negative Consequences For the Change